-LBA has submitted their application to build a new, state-of-the-art replacement terminal to Leeds CIty Council.
-The much needed make over would drastically improve passenger experience in the busy airport.
+LBA application to build a new, state-of-the-art replacement terminal has been accepted by Leeds CIty Council.
+The much needed make over will drastically improve passenger experience in the busy airport.

-First announced in January, if consent is granted it will be a more efficient and sustainable development that will help them reach the carbon net zero target by 2023.
+After eight hours of delliberations a decision was fainlly announced for the new build.
+The new terminal will be a more efficient and sustainable development that will help them reach the carbon net zero target by 2023.

 “The new terminal design allows delivery of existing consented capacity in a more efficient way, with a smaller environmental footprint.
 The replacement building will have a modern, flexible design whilst achieving operational excellence to give passengers the best experience and address the challenges we know our passengers face far too frequently that cannot be overcome within our current building.

 “We are committed to the future of LBA and bringing our plans to fruition if approved.
 This significant investment in the airport will protect and create new jobs, boost international connectivity, and comes at a time when the region and sector need to turbocharge the economic recovery.”